Into the Woods

 Make the invisible visible.

 In lightproof tents, the children enthusiastically developed their photos by inserting their arms inside.
 The picnic tables became our darkroom, and the magic happened by touch.
-Underneath, jerry cans and buckets of water were ready to rinse the prints.
+Underneath the setup, jerry cans and buckets of water were ready to rinse the prints.

 A Mythical Forest